williamhibbard/Triest/README.txt

 sample size.
 Each of these texts files will have 20 lines, where each line indicates one run, and each prediction is separated by a comma.
 I created a script in Python that runs through these files and graphs them to the images that you will find in the Results directory.
-If you would like to see this script, please contact me at whibbard20@amherst.edu
+This script only runs on a single .txt file, so to get all resulting graphs, you will have to run it on every result file.